 A Tenancy Agreement is a legally binding document.
 You will be committed to paying rent until the end of the agreed term and you could be liable to legal action if you break the terms of the agreement.
 If your circumstances should change for any reason during your tenancy, we will approach the Landlord on your behalf and discuss the possible solutions but you should always assume at the outset that you will be committed for the duration of the Agreement.

-We require proof of residency and proof of identity. - For residency we accept a recent (within the last 3 months) utility/ council tax/ mobile phone bill or a current tenancy agreement. - For identity we require a photo style driving licence or passport.
+The referencing company will require proof of residency and proof of identity. - For residency we accept a recent (within the last 3 months) utility/ council tax/ mobile phone bill or a current tenancy agreement. - For identity we require a photo style driving licence or passport.
 If you are not a UK citizen of the European Economic Union then you will need to provide evidence of official permission to live in the UK for the term of the proposed tenancy.
 In some circumstances additional ID will be requested by the credit referencing agency.

 YES!
 We recommend that you consider taking insurance against any damage you might accidentally cause to the Landlord's contents, buildings and fixtures and fittings.
 It's all too easy to drop the iron on the carpet or spill red wine.
 The Landlord covers the building and his own contents against normal perils such as fire, flood or theft but not yours.
-We can offer Contents Insurance through Homelet and will provide you with details at the application stage.
+We can offer Contents Insurance and will provide you with details at the application stage.
 Alternatively, you may choose your own insurance provider.

 Most landlords are not keen on allowing pets but if you raise the issue at the outset we will gladly approach the Landlord on your behalf.
-Some Landlords will accept pets if you pay a higher deposit.

 In all cases we will ask for your address history so that we can carry out a search via a Credit Reference Agency.
 The agency will also approach your current Landlord or Agent (if you are renting) as well as obtaining a written reference from your Employer.
 If you are self-employed they will ask for your Accountants details and/or recent accounts.
 We have special provisions in place for Overseas Tenants.
 If you think your situation is unusual, just ask our staff.